 Phase 4 - Campus Deployment.
 During this phase the product is deployed to campus and communications are sent to campus.
 Hands on training continues to be available to campus through the Center for the Enhancement of Teaching and Learning (CETL).

-If you have specific questions, comments or concerns, please email the Innovative Technology Committee at InnovativeTechnology@unco.edu.
+If you have specific questions, comments or concerns, please email the Innovative Technology Group at InnovativeTechnology@unco.edu.